fabric8io/fabric8-platform/INSTALL.md

 The above script should list the 4 URLs you need to open separately and approve.

 We hope to figure out a nicer alternative to this issue!
-The problem is things like lenscript only work for public hosted URLs; whereas running locally on MiniShift we're local but use `nip.io` to provide a global URL to your local machine (to simplfiy having to do DNS magic on your laptop).
+The problem is things like lenscript only work for public hosted URLs; whereas running locally on MiniShift we're local but use `nip.io` to provide a global URL to your local machine (to simplify having to do DNS magic on your laptop).
 If you fancy trying to help fix this [please check out this MiniShift issue](https://github.com/minishift/minishift/issues/1031)